JakeMatthewsUK/SeaBattle/README.md

 ## Setup

-The game can be played on my website at: (address to follow).
+The game can be played at https://seabattle.netlify.app/.
 It contains no images or dependencies, and can be rebuilt or hosted locally by cloning this repository and following the steps from the React documentation below:

 ### Getting Started with Create React App